The Long & Short of It

 You want to keep the length.
 Then again, you crave a cute crop cut.
 This hair style lets you have it both ways.

 Fine hair, like our model Sasha’s, needs special care so it doesn’t just lie flat.
-Regis Artistic Director Renee Herskovitz began with Matrix Biolage Volumathérapie Full-Lift Volumizing Shampoo and Conditioner; products that won’t weigh hair down.
+We began with Matrix Biolage Volumathérapie Full-Lift Volumizing Shampoo and Conditioner; products that won’t weigh hair down.

-Sasha’s longish hair style wasn’t working for her.
-“It made her hair look thin,” explains Regis International Creative Director Gordon Nelson.
-He cut off a little more than two inches to give Sasha a shorter, layered hair do with enough length in back to afford plenty of styling flexibility.
+Sasha’s longish hair style wasn’t working for her (it made her hair look too thin).
+Our stylist cut off a little more than two inches to give Sasha a shorter, layered hair do with enough length in back to afford plenty of styling flexibility.
 The cut is a tip of the hat to iconic styles of the 1960s - think of the Beatles’ blunt bowl cuts and the geometric Mary Quant bob - modernized with lighter, softer edges.
 Now Sasha can fake a longer or a super-short style; fluff her hair up or smooth it down.

 Style It Long